Richard Ramirez's arrest location

 However, his bus trip did not last long.
 As he was sitting there, he realized that some of the other passengers were starting to stare at him.

 At one point, he saw someone with a newspaper glancing over at him.
-He then watched as the passenger hopped off at the next stop and immediately walked over to the nearest payphone.
+He then watched as the passenger got off at the next stop and immediately walked over to the nearest payphone.

 By that stage, he felt as though the world was closing in around him, as more and more people were beginning to point and stare.
-Consequently, he decided to get off the bus and continue on foot.
+Panicked, he immediately got off the bus and continued on foot.

 While he was zigzagging through the streets of Los Angeles, onlookers continued to recognize him and call 911.
 The LAPD reacted to these sightings by dispatching multiple patrol cars to each location.
 Helicopters were also sent into the air.